This is my 8th income report and the 4th income report for 2021. If you missed my previous ones, just click here to check them out.

 It’s also not very passive since I have to physically paste their article in, do some minor editing & formatting, add an image, publish it, and then send them payment info in Paypal.

 I look forward to my overall income being high enough to where I can stop doing these.
-And I only do them on this site and not my other 3 sites.
+And again, I only do them on this site and not my other sites.
+My goal is to stop doing them when my other income hits $35,000/month.

-I started doing a little bit of consulting from my grocery website during Q3.
+I started doing a little bit of consulting from my grocery website during Q3 last year.
 After all, I worked for Whole Foods Market for almost 25 years, so it’s something I have a lot of experience in.

 It’s not something I really push or advertise extensively.
 But I do have a Calendly form embedded on the site so it’s easy enough to find for someone that really wants to book a Zoom, Skype, or phone call with me to discuss their project.

-I’ve recently added a form for internet marketing consulting too as it’s obviously working for me.
+I’ve recently added a form for internet marketing consulting too as it’s obviously working for me too.

 While I do recommend (and use) the Project 24 blogging & Youtube course, I do feel like I have insights unique to my journey that can help others too.